last updated 2 Feb 2026

-In October 2025 the Davis Community Church (DCC) sent 8 members to Frontera de Cristo (FDC), a Presbyterian border ministry in sister cities Douglas, AZ and Agua Prieta, Sonora, Mexico which was started in 1984.
+In October 2025 the Davis Community Church (DCC) sent 8 members on a 4 day trip to Frontera de Cristo (FDC), a Presbyterian border ministry in sister cities Douglas, AZ and Agua Prieta, Sonora, Mexico, a Smaller port of entry to Mexico between Nogales Mexico and New Mexico.

-The older sections of the wall were 18-20 feet high.
+The older sections of the wall were 18-20 feet high with concertina wire(Razor wire) at the top.
 Newer sections are 30 feet high.

 It's made of steel bollards 6-inches wide 4 inches apart.